ashleychontos/pySYD/docs/glossary.rst

     \mathrm{\nu_{nyq}} = \frac{1}{2*\mathrm{cadence}}

 .. glossary::

-    order
-        kldjfladkjad

     oversampled power spectrum
-        if the resolution
+        if the resolution of the power spectrum is greater than 1/T

     p-mode oscillations
     solar-like oscillations